Assistant Professor, Murphy Institute and Department of Philosophy

-David O’Brien is Assistant Professor of Philosophy and a faculty member at Murphy Institute.
+David O’Brien is an Assistant Professor of Philosophy and a faculty member at Murphy Institute.
+In 2022-23 he was Faculty Fellow-in-Residence at the Edmond & Lily Safra Center for Ethics at Harvard University.
 Professor O'Brien received his Ph.D. from the University of Wisconsin-Madison and specializes in political philosophy and normative ethics.
 His academic interests also include applied ethics, the philosophy of education, and metaethics.

 - Equality of opportunity and higher education.
 In Handbook of Equality of Opportunity, ed.
 Mitja Sardoc; Springer, Cham.
 (Springer Major Reference Works series), 1-25 (2023), https://link.springer.com/referenceworkentry/10.1007/978-3-319-52269-2_91-1.

 - Fairness, care, and abortion.
 Journal of Applied Philosophy 40(4): 658-675 (2023).

 - Egalitarian machine learning.
 Res Publica 29(2): 237-264 (2023), https://doi.org/10.1007/s11158-022-09561-4 (with Ben Schwan & Clinton Castro).

 - Children, partiality, and equality.
 Journal of Ethics and Social Philosophy 23(1): 59-85 (2022).

 - How far can political liberalism support reforms in higher education?
 Social Theory and Practice 48(4): 713-744 (2022), https://doi.org/10.5840/soctheorpract2022812173.

 - Conservatism reconsidered.’
 Journal of the American Philosophical Association 8(1): 149-168 (2022), https://doi.org/10.1017/apa.2020.50.